Exmaralda-Org/teispeechtools/README.md

   - Input
     a [plain text](https://en.wikipedia.org/wiki/Plain_text) file
-    containing a transcription in the [Simple EXMARaLDA format](doc/Simple-EXMARaLDA.md).
+    containing a transcription in the [Simple EXMARaLD...A format](doc/Simple-EXMARaLDA.md).
 This
     format permits to encode utterances and overlap between them as well as incidents occurring independently or simultaneously to an